project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/metadata_driven_forms.md

 ### Forms in Editor

-**The following table lists down the available forms in Editor component **
+**The following table lists down the available forms in Editor component:**

 | Form | Description | Type | Subtype| Action| Component |
 | --- | ------ |------| ------| ------| ------|